Functional ultrasound imaging: Ultrasensitive Doppler imaging

-Ultrasensitive Doppler has a typical 50-200 µm spatial resolution depending on the ultrasound frequency used.
-It features a temporal resolution in the tens of milliseconds, can image the full depth of the brain and can provide 3D angiography.
+Ultrasensitive Doppler has a typical 50-200 μm spatial resolution depending on the ultrasound frequency used.
+It features temporal resolution ~10 ms, can image the full depth of the brain, and can provide 3D angiography.

-functional Ultrasound imaging
+Functional ultrasound imaging

 This signal boost enables the sensitivity required to map subtle blood variations in small arterioles (down to 1mm/s) related to neuronal activity.
 By applying an external stimulus such as a sensory, auditory or visual stimulation, it is then possible to construct a map of brain activation from the ultrasensitive Doppler movie.